manetu/policyengine/docs/docs/concepts/policy-domains.md

 3. **Use anchors**: Avoid duplicating MRNs
 4. **Use references**: Keep Rego in external files for better editing
 5. **Validate early**: Run `mpe lint` frequently during development
+6. **Version control**: Store PolicyDomains in Git with your application code or in a dedicated policy repository
+7. **Automate testing**: Include policy tests in your CI/CD pipeline

 ## Related Concepts